kiegroup/drools-lsp/README.md

 2. drools-completion
 3. drools-lsp-server

-drools-parser is responsible of actual drl-syntax parsing, eventually invoking a JAVA-LSP engine to read the `RHS` content (that is plain Java code); it depends on `org.drools:drools-drl-ast`
+drools-parser is responsible for actual drl-syntax parsing, eventually invoking a JAVA-LSP engine to read the `RHS` content (that is plain Java code); it depends on `org.drools:drools-drl-ast`

 drools-completion is used to provide completion suggestion using the C3 engine; it depends on `com.vmware.antlr4-c3:antlr4-c3` and on `drools-parser`